 The indicators have different degrees of reliability.
 The results of the surveys are less reliable than the mathematically calculated indicators.

-The same indicator may have the varying degree of importance in different countries.
-You should carefully make an analysis of the importance of a sectoral indicator before building a trade forecast on its basis.
+The same indicator may have a varying degree of importance in different countries.
+You should carefully analyze the importance of a sectoral indicator before building a trade forecast on its basis.

 Expert Reports and Researches